-Dr. Alexander Kriss is a Clinical Psychologist in the Murray Hill neighborhood in Manhattan who specializes in personality disorders, including Borderline Personality Disorder (BPD), existential crises, life transitions, depression, anxiety, trauma, and behavioral addictions, such as social media use, gambling, sports betting, and/or video games.
+Dr. Alexander Kriss is a clinical psychologist based in the Tarrytown/Sleepy Hollow area of Westchester County.
+He specializes in personality disorders, including Borderline Personality Disorder (BPD), existential crises, depression, anxiety, trauma, and behavioral addictions, such as social media, gambling, and/or video games.
 He also has extensive experience working with individuals who are experiencing disruptions in their day-to-day functioning.
 He works with teens and adults across the lifespan.

 Dr. Kriss’s treatment approach is largely psychoanalytic with a mixture of humanistic and existential therapies.
 He works with his clients to determine areas in which they are struggling, as well as the ways they do and do not find a sense of purpose in their lives.

-Dr. Kriss wants his clients to leave sessions feeling confident in their ability to handle the day-to-day challenges they may face.
-He offers a safe space for individuals to heal and grow.
-He received his MA and PhD from The New School for Social Research.
+Dr. Kriss received his MA and PhD from The New School for Social Research.
 He then completed internship training at Columbia University Medical Center.
-Outside of private practice, he is a clinical supervisor at The New School for Social Research and the City College of New York and an adjunct professor of psychology at Fordham University.
-His office is conveniently located just a few blocks from Grand Central.
+Outside of private practice, he is a clinical supervisor at The Safran Center for Psychological Services and an adjunct professor of psychology at the City College of New York and Fordham University.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)

 Depression - Providing support and promoting healing of hopelessness, low motivation and energy, sadness, irritability, sleep disturbance, and loss of interest and pleasure in life